-- Identifying journal entries to test based on risk criteria and comparing the identified entries to supporting documentation.
-These included those posted to unusual accounts; and - Assessing any significant accounting estimates for bias.
+- Identifying journal entries and other adjustments to test based on risk criteria and comparing the identified entries to supporting documentation.
+These included those posted to unusual accounts. - Assessing whether the judgements made in making accounting estimates are indicative of a potential bias.

-Identifying and responding to risks of material misstatement due to non-compliance with laws and regulations
+Identifying and responding to risks of material misstatement related to compliance with laws and regulations

-We identified areas of laws and regulations that could reasonably be expected to have a material effect on the financial statements from our general commercial and sector experience and through discussion with the directors (as required by auditing standards), and discussed with the directors and management the policies and procedures regarding compliance with laws and regulations.
+We identified areas of laws and regulations that could reasonably be expected to have a material effect on the financial statements from our general commercial and sector experience, and through discussion with the directors (as required by auditing standards), and from inspection of the Company's regulatory and legal correspondence and discussed with the directors the policies and procedures regarding compliance with laws and regulations.

-We communicated identified laws and regulations and remained alert to any indications of non-compliance throughout the audit.
+We communicated identified laws and regulations throughout our team and remained alert to any indications of non-compliance throughout the audit.

 The potential effect of these laws and regulations on the financial statements varies considerably.

-Firstly, the Company is subject to laws and regulations that directly affect the financial statements including financial reporting legislation (including related companies legislation), distributable profits legislation and taxation legislation and we assessed the extent of compliance with these laws and regulations as part of our procedures on the related financial statement items.
+Firstly, the Company is subject to laws and regulations that directly affect the financial statements including financial reporting legislation (including related companies legislation), distributable profits legislation, taxation legislation and pensions legislation and we assessed the extent of compliance with these laws and regulations as part of our procedures on the related financial statement items.

 Secondly, the Company is subject to many other laws and regulations where the consequences of non-compliance could have a material effect on amounts or disclosures in the financial statements, for instance through the imposition of fines or litigation.
-We identified the following areas as those most likely to have such an effect: health and safety, anti-bribery, copyright law, employment law and certain aspects of company legislation recognising the nature of the Company's activities.
-Auditing standards limit the required audit procedures to identify non-compliance with these laws and regulations to enquiry of the directors and management and inspection of regulatory and legal correspondence, if any.
-Therefore, if a breach of operational regulations is not disclosed to us or evident from relevant correspondence, an audit will not detect that breach.
+We identified the following areas as those most likely to have such an effect: health and safety, anti-bribery, employment law recognising the nature of the Company's activities.
+Auditing standards limit the required audit procedures to identify non-compliance with these laws and regulations to enquiry of the directors and inspection of regulatory and legal correspondence, if any.
+Therefore if a breach of operational regulations is not disclosed to us or evident from relevant correspondence, an audit will not detect that breach.

-Context of the ability of the audit to detect fraud or breaches of law or regulation
+Context of the ability of the audit to detect fraud or breaches of law or regulation.